The Presidency: Design and Evolution

-5. Thinks critically about institutions, cultures and behaviors of the people of the world
+- Students will be able to think critically about institutions, cultures, and behaviors of the peoples of the world.

 Upon completion of this module, the student will be able to:

 - Identify the constitutional origins of the presidency.